 Don’t Repeat Yourself (aka One Cannot Not Maintain)

 This probably most important maintainability principle is so important because it significantly reduces the number of places as well as the amount of code that needs to be maintained.
 In the realm of style sheets, for example, we early observe a reduction of 20–40%, and with that a drastically decreased need for CSS variables (which, alas, has led to nothing).
 These savings don’t just materialize as less code–they also mean less time spent on maintenance.

 Figure: Found in the first (!) random style sheet checked (on a Fortune 500 company site).

-Repetition can be avoided in two ways.
+Repetition can be avoided from two angles.
 One consists of avoiding actual code to be duplicated; the other in avoiding files to be duplicated.
-Both can be approached the same way: If it already exists, there should be a way to not produce and store (and maintain) it again.
+Both can be approached the same way: If it already exists, there should be a way not to produce and store (and maintain) it again.
 How do we go about this?
 Through awareness and diligence, and through automation.
 The former can’t be helped effectively here, and there seem to be no dedicated tools to prevent repetition.

 The principle to be violated here: Don’t repeat yourself.